-It uniquely identifies every device connected on the internet and enables communication between the computers or cell phones with websites and other such streaming services.
+It uniquely identifies every device connected to the internet and enables communication between computers or cell phones with websites and other such streaming services.

 It provides information regarding the host's location on the internet.
 It also specifies the route to reach the destination.

-The importance of IP address in email marketing
+What's the importance of IP address in email marketing?

 Every email is routed and sent through an IP address.
-ISPs assign a score to a sender’s IP as per the quality of emails, the frequency of sent emails, size, and receivers’ interaction.
-It is called the senders’ reputation.
+Internet service providers (ISPs) assign a score to a sender's IP as per the quality of emails, the frequency of sent emails, size, and receivers' interaction.
+It is called the senders' reputation.

-The reputation of your IP address decides whether your message will be delivered to your subscribers' inbox or not.
-As an email marketer, you must see that your IP address must have a spotless reputation so as to ensure good email deliverability.
+Your IP address's reputation influences email clients to decide if they will deliver your message to your subscribers' inbox or not.
+Therefore, as an email marketer, you must see that your IP address must have a spotless reputation to ensure good email deliverability.

 What is a shared IP address?

-A shared IP address is the one that’s shared or used by multiple senders to send emails.
-It is like working in a co-working space where your location will be shared by other companies.
-Since the IP or Sender’s reputation depends on all the emails sent using the IP, here, other senders’ behavior can have a positive as well as a negative impact on your reputation.
+A shared IP address is the one that's shared or used by multiple senders to send emails.
+It is like working in a co-working space where other companies share your location.
+Since the IP or Sender's reputation depends on all the emails sent using the IP, other senders' behavior can positively and negatively impact your reputation.

 How to get a shared IP address?

-There are various websites that provide shared hosting services.
+Various websites provide shared hosting services.
 Some of the top hosting websites are InMotion, HostGato, Bluehost, etc. You can go to their websites for more information and purchase the hosting plan that best suits your needs.

 Shared hosting is the cheapest option.
-Each hosting website has different pricing plans as per the traffic, disk space, add ons, subscription length, and so on.
-The cost usually ranges from $2.49 to $15 per month.
+Each hosting website has different pricing plans based on traffic, disk space, add-ons, subscription length, etc. The cost usually ranges from $2.49 to $15 per month.

 What is a dedicated IP address?

 A dedicated IP address is used by only one sender.
-What this means is that only one participant or business can send emails from a dedicated IP address.
-The dedicated IP address allows you to have full control over the IP reputation.
-Unlike in a shared IP address, your sender’s reputation is just the function of your email practices and etiquettes.
-A dedicated IP (static) helps you to avoid repetitive verification in the form of CAPTCHA especially when you’re using a VPN.
-It provides direct access to view and updates the website easily.
+This means that only one participant or business can send emails from a dedicated IP address.
+The dedicated IP address allows you to control the IP reputation fully.
+Unlike in a shared IP address, your sender's reputation is just the function of your email practices and etiquettes.
+A dedicated IP (static) helps you avoid repetitive verification in the form of CAPTCHA, especially when you're using a VPN.
+In addition, it provides direct access to view and updates the website easily.